sgsellan/botsch-kobbelt-remesher-libigl/README.md

 # Libigl Botsch-Kobbelt Local Remesher
-mplementation of the local remesher from "A Remeshing Approach to Multiresolution Modeling" by M. Botsch and L. Kobbelt, to work with the libigl geometry processing library.
+Implementation of the local remesher from "A Remeshing Approach to Multiresolution Modeling" by M. Botsch and L. Kobbelt, to work with the libigl geometry processing library.
+Can be used as a Command Line Tool, a C++ function and a Matlab mex function.
 ## Installation
 In my MacOS I build this by running
 ```